-The Irish Open Access landscape favours the ‘Green’ approach to Open Access.
-This was outlined in Ireland’s National Principles on Open Access which stressed the importance of depositing the correct versions of research papers in the researchers local repositories.
+The Irish Open Access landscape has favoured the ‘Green’ approach to Open Access.
+This was outlined in Ireland’s National Principles on Open Access which stressed the importance of depositing the correct versions of research papers in the researchers’ local repositories.

 Ireland’s National Open Research Forum (NORF) grew out of the National Steering Committee on Open Access Policy in Ireland.

 It is a collection of like-minded organisations who came together in 2012 to advocate for open access publication in Ireland.
 The Committee issued recommendations for a position statement later that year, which was subsequently adopted by the Irish Government in October 2012.

 NORF is currently working on new principles that embrace Open Science as a whole.

 In 2007, Irish universities received government funding to build institutional repositories in each Irish university and to develop a federated harvesting and discovery service via a national portal.

 This three-year project started in April 2007 and ended in March 2010.
 The project was directed by the Irish Universities Association and managed by the Irish Universities Association Librarians’ Group.
 A press release on the project from the Irish Universities Association is available at this link.
 ‘RIAN’, the Ireland's National Open Access Research Portal, harvests metadata from the institutional repositories of the Rian partner institutions.
 Rian was launched in October, 2010.

 Since then RIAN has expanded to include repositories other than those of the seven universities.